Tulum Beach Vacation Rentals

 Regardless of where you choose to stay in the ‘Riviera Maya’ you should plan at least a day to visit Tulum and experience some of its spectacular natural beauty.

 Tulum is also famous for its cenotes; Mother Nature’s own crystalline fresh water pools.
 These cenotes are openings to the vast underground river system which flows beneath the Yucatan Peninsula.
 Cenotes have provided freshwater to communities for thousands of years.
 Some interesting cenotes are located south of the Tulum pueblo and inland along the road to the ancient ruins of Coba.
 Tours to these cenotes are offered to both snorkelers and divers by dive shops and adventure tour operators.
 Qualified scuba divers interested in cavern diving in a cenote should build a good relationship with a local dive center before embarking on one of the best dives in your life.
+All of the Tulum vacation rentals are centrally located to visit these natural wonders.

 The beaches of Tulum are worth a special mention.
 Tourists from around the globe are discovering Tulum as a destination for relaxation, retreat and adventure.
 Tulum’s beaches of soft white sand and sapphire blue waters are perfect for sunbathing, swimming and snorkeling.
 Follow the Coba road east toward the beach to get to the spectacular beaches south of the Tulum Ruins.
 Several excellent restaurants, deluxe beach cabañas and boutique accommodations are located along the coast road.
 One of our favorites is Zamas, which is less than a mile south of the intersection of the Coba road.
 Farther south on the Tulum beach road is the Sian Ka’an Biosphere Reserve and more deserted beaches.
 The Amigos de Sian Ka’an and the Centro Ecologico de Sian Ka’an (CESiak) can arrange tours of the waterways and Mayan canal systems inside the Reserve.
 Sian Ka’an means ‘where the sky is born’ and is a habitat for thousands of birds as well as various terrestrial and aquatic animals such as dolphins, manatees, crocodiles and more.